The 2022-2023 FAFSA

 How do students create the FSA ID required to complete the FAFSA?

-Please download the instructions on how to create an FSA ID.
+Please click on the following link for instructions on how to create an FSA ID.

 How does information transfer from the IRS to the FAFSA?